Banner2.png

 (5) Codes of conduct

-Article 28(5) GDPR gives the processor the option of demonstrating sufficient guarantees through adherence to an approved code of conduct (Article 40 GDPR) or an approved certification mechanism (Article 42 GDPR).
-Whether this adherence is real and has been demonstrated must be decided in each case, taking into account the specific processing, the code of conduct and/or the certification procedure.[59]
-Moreover, it should be pointed out that adherence to such systems is only a “element” by which to demonstrate sufficient guarantees..
-Thus, an overall assessment of the controller based on all the information and evidence available to them is still required (cf. Recital 81 sentence 2 GDPR).[60]
+Article 28(5) GDPR gives the processor the option of demonstrating those sufficient guarantees through adherence to an approved code of conduct (Article 40 GDPR) or an approved certification mechanism (Article 42 GDPR).
+Whether this adherence is real and has been demonstrated must be decided in each case, taking into account the specific processing, the code of conduct and/or the certification procedure.[61]
+Moreover, it should be pointed out that adherence to such systems is only an “element” by which to demonstrate sufficient guarantees.[62]
+Thus, an overall assessment of the controller based on all the information and evidence available to them is still required (see Recital 81 sentence 2 GDPR).[63]
+Especially if any indications of the processor's unreliability become apparent, the controller has to investigate further and might have to refrain from any cooperation or even terminate an existent agreement.[64]

 (9) Form requirements